ForestOfLight/skyoobguide/docs/clipping.md

 This clip has been used for an extremely long time but has since been almost completely patched out.
 However, it’s still possible in some places with a bit of practice and determination.

-<div style="width: 100%; height: 100%; position: relative; padding-bottom: 45.625%;"><iframe src="https://imgur.com/a/QtKkWv6" frameborder="0" width="100%" height="100%" allowfullscreen style="width: 100%; height: 100%; position: absolute;"></iframe></div>

-<blockquote class="imgur-embed-pub" lang="en" data-id="a/QtKkWv6"  ><a href="//imgur.com/a/QtKkWv6">Placing Campfire</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 ![](../../assets/videos/GeneralTableClip.mp4)

 {: .note }
 > The emote used to stand up in the video is not required, just a personalized way to make standing up easier.

 1. Place your table where one (or more) chair(s) are outside the wall you’d like to clip into.
-1. If you can, sit in the chair(s) outside the wall and you’ll be out of bounds.
+2. If you can, sit in the chair(s) outside the wall and you’ll be out of bounds.
-1. This can also be positioned such that upon getting out of the chair, you’ll be pushed out of bounds.
+3. This can also be positioned such that upon getting out of the chair, you’ll be pushed out of bounds.
 This is the more likely method to work.

 ---